nikitavoloboev/data/unix/my-file-system.md

 I then have KM macros to quickly open these files:
 ![](https://i.imgur.com/5pH2fzR.png)

+And I use [VS Code CodeRunner](https://github.com/formulahendry/vscode-code-runner) extension to quickly run code in those specific files.
+Makes prototyping ideas and libraries a breeze.

 ## ~/src/Xcode
 Contains all my Swift iOS and macOS projects.
-It is further divided into macOS, iOS and playgrounds folders.

 ## ~/src/learn
 I use the folder to learn new technologies, languages and things.
 Perhaps I am completing some course or going through some book that has exercises.
 I put it there.